Tutorial: Visualizing hourly energy prices with a Gauge

 Last updated

-The Gauge widget can be configured to display hourly energy prices.
+The widget can be configured to display hourly energy prices.
 This tutorial will walk you through the steps to set up a gauge that dynamically updates based on real-time price data.
 It's an ideal way to monitor energy costs throughout the day!

 In this tutorial, you are expected to link each new Homey card to the one from the previous step, to ensure that each action is executed in the correct order.